codevalley/friday-api/docs/backlog.md

 ### Testing Checklist for Each PR
 - [ ] Unit tests for new components
-- [ ] Integration tests with mocked LLM responses
+- [ ] Integration tests with mocked Robo responses
 - [ ] Error handling verification
 - [ ] Performance impact assessment
 - [ ] Cost impact assessment

 ### Notes
-- LLM service is internal only, no public API endpoints needed
+- Robo service is internal only, no public API endpoints needed
 - Processing status is temporary, no long-term storage in OLTP
 - Each milestone should be independently deployable
 - Focus on maintaining existing system stability